 Keep track of your improvements

 This will show the progress of your improvement initiatives.
-You can review, plan and identify what worked and what didn’t work.
+You can review, plan and identify what worked and what did not.

 Review and update your PCI today; keep it current to show what you want to achieve today, tomorrow and in the future.

 You can use a PCI that is best suited to your organisation or you may use our sample template.
 Make sure the template you choose covers the key areas included in our template.